Poetry Definition - A True Description and Explanation

 If you are still having problems finding out exactly what a poem is, I'll try to explain it a bit more.

-Poetry is a type of art which allows writers to use their imagination and creativity other forms of literature doesn't allow.
+Poetry is a type of art which allows writers to use their imagination and creativity that other forms of literature don't allow.
 You are given a much wider range of techniques and styles, and elements to work with.
 However, you must use them carefully, uniquely, and wisely.
 It is a tough deed to undertake, but it is also a favorite among many artists.

 Many writers consider poetry to be the hardest yet most fulfilling form of literature.
 And rightly so.
+The amount of elements, techniques, and creativity is unanswered in the prose world.